 If you have an increased risk of Coronary Artery Disease or certain symptoms of the disease, your doctor may recommend a Stress test,

 exercise or electrocardiogram (ECG).
-The Stress test measures changes in the electrical activity of your heart while you perform controlled exercise.
+The Stress test measures change in the electrical activity of your heart while you perform the controlled exercise.
 This test can show if there has been damage to your heart.
 If the results of the stress test indicate a need for further testing, your doctor may arrange for you to have a Coronary Angiogram, also called Cardiac Catheterization.
 The coronary angiogram is the most useful test for diagnosing CAD because it allows the doctor to see exactly where the coronary arteries are narrowed or blocked.

 Before conducting the angiogram, you will be administered a local anesthetic or pain medicine.
 The doctor then inserts an introducer sheath into an artery in your groin or through an incision in your arm.
-Then the doctor inserts a long tube called guiding catheter, into the artery and advances it into the blocked artery.
+Then the doctor inserts a long tube called a guiding catheter, into the artery and advances it into the blocked artery.
 By injecting a contrast dye that can be seen on an X-ray screen, the doctor can observe the arteries in your heart.
 You may be asked to take a deep breath and hold it while the doctor is conducting the angiogram.
 Any narrowing or blockage that exists can then be identified.
 In some cases, the doctor performs a primary angioplasty, or balloon procedure, immediately following the angiogram in order to open the coronary artery for blood flow.

 What can be done to relieve blockages in the Coronary Arteries?

-Plaques that block the coronary arteries usually occur in localised portions of the arteries.
+Plaques that block the coronary arteries usually occur in localized portions of the arteries.
 The part of the artery beyond the narrowing or closure is often not blocked.
-When the disease is localised in one or two arteries, the blockage can sometimes be opened by stretching or dilating.
+When the disease is localized in one or two arteries, the blockage can sometimes be opened by stretching or dilating.
 This is done by using a small balloon on a tube inside the artery.
 This procedure is called Angioplasty or PTCA (Percutaneous Transluminal Coronary Angioplasty).
 Angioplasty has become a relatively common procedure in recent years.
 Patients around the world will testify to its success in their lives.
 That said, it still has few risks attached.

 Your doctor will discuss the risks that specifically relate to your condition.